 The automobile certainly changed the world.
 In 1913 Henry Ford organizes the first major U.S. assembly line for car production.

 These are the classic signs of the socialist plague having passed through.
 Like the locusts described in the bible, every bit of production is consumed and nothing but broken bones and empty promises remain.
-This completed the political narrative we hear every year now.
-Its all about the jobs, and we vote in whoever will bring those jobs and like a drug addict we always need more because without constant growth this model isn't sustainable for any real length of time.
-People and their capitalist activity used to make jobs for real people.
-Politicians make jobs for their friends and voters.
+This completes the political narrative we hear every year now.

 Years later international trade pressure and currency manipulation would drive the automotive manufacturing base out of Detroit and other car capitals to Mexico and overseas.
 The wide swath of economic destruction this left behind is now affectionately referred to as "The Rust Belt".
 As with almost all hollowed out markets, outdated regulations maintain the failed conditions indefinitely while banks wait for a bail out or inevitable "revitalization effort".